 Consider a phone call first

-There are times when an actual conversation is a more appropriate step than a rejection letter.
+There are times when an actual conversation is a more appropriate step than a rejection letter after an interview.
 Granted, if it’s a large company with a huge number of applicants, this won’t be possible.
 But those candidates that interviewed and were considered for the job can be better served by a call.
 Susan M. Heathfield examines this for thebalance.com.

 “During the call, you thank the candidates for their application and interview time,” she explains.
 “State clearly that you have determined that you will offer, or have offered, the position to another candidate.
 Then, follow up your call with the official candidate rejection letter providing the same information.
 This contact should occur as soon as you know that the candidate is not the person you want to hire.
 Don't leave your candidates wondering, for weeks on end, whether he or she was the person selected for the job.”